Manafort banker goes on trial over alleged bribery - News Break

 Prosecutors have conceded that the bank now has “a reasonable chance to profit, or at least avoid loss.”

-Calk's attorneys argued in a court filing earlier this week that the fact the bank may not lose money undercuts the prosecution’s case.
+Manafort’s attorneys Paul Schoeman and Darren LaVerne argued in a court filing earlier this week that the fact the bank may not lose money undercuts the prosecution’s case.

 “While the government suggests this is some fluke of the real estate market, as it well knows, the collateral was worth substantially more than the loans at the time the loans were made, and it is hardly a surprise that a home in the Hamptons and brownstone in Cobble Hill have retained significant value over time despite being held vacant by the U.S. Marshal’s Service,” the defense attorneys wrote.